PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 + Topic 4 - SLAM (D. Sójka)
 + Topic 5 - **Projects assignment**

 In the 5th class, you will be assigned into pairs and will choose a project topic.
-Then, for all the next classes, you will come accordingly to the proposed schedule (in pairs) to talk about your project advancements.
+Then, for all the next classes, you will come according to the proposed schedule (in pairs) to talk about your project advancements.

 For the last classes, you will prepare a presentation of your project and present it in front of the whole group.